 - Another option is to choose legumes, soy, and seeds.

-Although it’s not recommended that you eat foods that are high in sugar (like bananas), after exercising, if you’re craving something sweet, you can choose a banana.
+Although it’s not recommended to eat foods that are high in sugar (like bananas), after exercising, if you’re craving something sweet, you can choose a banana.

-Thanks to the potassium and carbohydrates present in this fruit, it makes a great ally when you just want something sweet without being counterproductive.
+Thanks to the potassium and carbohydrates present in this fruit, it makes a great ally when you just want something sweet.

-The best side dish for you after working out is anything starchy.
+The best side dish after working out is anything starchy.
 Try, for example, boiled potatoes or baked potatoes with a little bit of rice.

 This way, you’ll ensure that your digestive system absorbs these carbohydrates easily.
 After all, they contribute to better digestion of proteins.

-Keep these tips in mind for the next time you’re looking for a snack after a workout!
+Keep these tips in mind the next time you think of eating foods after working out!